About me

 Anomaly detection in MNIST digits using unsupervised learning and evaluates the model's performance with ROC AUC.

-Parkison UPDR-scores Forecasting
+Parkinson UPDR-scores Forecasting

 Predictions of MDS-UPDR scores, which measure progression in patients with Parkinson's disease.